elbosso/plantumlinterfaceproxy/README.md

 If the first line of the script starts with *`#gnuplot`* followed by at least one whitespace and a dimension specification in the form of `widthxheight` for example `800x600` then the remainder of the script is processed by [Gnuplot](http://www.gnuplot.info/).
 This produces a rendering of the contents of the script - the image produced has the dimensions given after `#gnuplot`.
 This image is returned to Gitlab, replacing the script.
 An example for this functionality might be the following fragment (enclosed in lines containing ` ```plantuml ` and ` ``` `):

-*Please be aware that Gnuplot can execute arbitrary shell commands and therefore can pose a security threat - Use this image at your own discretion.
-It is probably best to self-host it and only allow users you know and trust!*

 ```
 #gnuplot 450x800
 $data << EOD